miykael/nipype-beginner-s-guide/_sources/neuroimaging.txt

        :width: 270pt
        :align: left

 Structural magnetic resonance imaging (**sMRI**) is a technique for measuring the anatomy of the brain.
 By measuring the amount of water at a given location, sMRI is capable of acquiring a detailed anatomical picture of our brain.
-This allows as to accurately distinguish between different types of tissue, such as gray and white matter.
-Structural images are used for multiple purposes, such as corregistration, normalization, segmentation, and surface reconstruction.
+This allows us to accurately distinguish between different types of tissue, such as gray and white matter.
+Structural images are high-resolution images of the brain that are used as reference images for multiple purposes, such as corregistration, normalization, segmentation, and surface reconstruction.

 .. only:: latex